 Renewable Energy at Rainbow King

-You will not hear this at Rainbow King Lodge “Power is supplied by diesel generators, running from 5 AM to Midnight, no flushing toilets or hot water when generators are off.”
+Because of our renewable energy, source you will not hear this at Rainbow King Lodge “Power is supplied by diesel generators, running from 5 AM to Midnight, no flushing toilets or hot water when generators are off.”

 The hydro plant is run-of-the-river (no dam for water storage) and uses approximately 100 feet of the natural head provided by the falls.
 The hydro plant features include water diversion sill blocks, intake structure, penstock underground powerhouse, tailrace, surface control building, buried transmission line and communication cable and access road.